biggers/salt-django-deployment/README.rst

 1. Install VirtualBox.
 2. Install Ruby.
 3. Install Vagrant.
    If on windows 7 wait for https://github.com/mitchellh/vagrant/pull/1040, or edit ssh.rb ;)
+4. Install vagrant-hostmaster
+   "vagrant gem install vagrant-hostmaster"
-4. Clone this repository to a directory or download zipfile and extract to a directory.
+5. Clone this repository to a directory or download zipfile and extract to a directory.
-5. Open the directory in explorer, hold shift and right click, choose "Open command window here".
+6. Open the directory in explorer, hold shift and right click, choose "Open command window here".
-6. In the command window do "vagrant box add precise64 http://files.vagrantup.com/precise64.box" then run "vagrant up"
+7. In the command window do "vagrant box add precise64 http://files.vagrantup.com/precise64.box" then run "vagrant up"
 8. Login to 127.0.0.1:2222 using putty (username: vagrant / password: vagrant).